Hello ChessMood family, hello champions and future champions!

 Welcome to the "Best games of September" competition.

-Under this post, we invite you to post your best games that you will play in March.
+Under this post, we invite you to post your best games that you will play this month.

 Good luck with your games and keep the Right Mood!